CLI Reference

 cliq statuscliq status -vcliq doctor

-Section titled “cliq doctor”Check local environment dependencies (Node.js, agent CLI, tmux, git), check hug server connectivity (when configured), and optionally verify a team’s tools.
+Section titled “cliq doctor”Full environment check — verifies local dependencies (Node.js, agent CLI, tmux, git), checks hug server connectivity (when configured), validates agent configurations, and optionally verifies a team’s tools.

 cliq doctor [team_ref]| Argument | Description |